How it works

 How much does it cost?

 There's a free tier that runs the cold-email scan and shows you which databases have your email.
-Paid plans start at $9/month and add the actual removal automation.
+One paid plan at $9/month adds active removal, monthly re-scans, and auto-removal when re-listings appear.
+Phone removal is coming soon.
 See pricing.

 Start free